syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 ## Remove applied line background color

-Background format for a line can be removed using `RemoveLineBackColor` method, where the line, whose format need to be removed will be specified.
+Background format for a line can be removed using `RemoveLineBackColor` function, where the line, whose format need to be removed will be specified.

 {% tabs %}